 If you've ever been watching a movie when a sudden plot twist left you feeling you're watching an entirely different film, you may have been the victim of a movie that totally changed genre.
 While there are many movies that took hard left turns, most of the movies that have totally different second halves use the twist for a good reason.

-Telly (Julianne Moore) believes her son died in a plane crash but both her husband and psychiatrist insist the child never existed.
-Joining forces with who she believes to be the parent of her child's friend, they are chased by the National Security Agency.
+Telly (Julianne Moore) believes her son passed in a plane crash, but both her husband and psychiatrist insist the child never existed.
+Joining forces with the person she believes to be the parent of her child's friend, they are chased by the National Security Agency.
 Then, suddenly, aliens enter the picture and the psychological-drama that had been unfolding dissolves into a science fiction mystery.

 Fans of movies with solid plot lines might argue that bringing alien beings into the film was lazy writing on the part of the filmmakers.
 The genre shift found in The Forgotten turns an interesting and plausible story into an absurd fantasy.
 It may even have been better if the reveal was that it had all been a dream.

 In order to meet women after his wife passes, a film producer friend convinces Shigeharu Aoyama (Ryo Ishibashi) to hold mock-auditions for a new love.
 Thinking they are trying out for a movie role, many women show up and Aoyama is smitten with an ex-ballerina.
 But what starts as a romantic drama about a man searching for a new love quickly becomes a gruesome movie as the awful truth about his new lover come to light.